 Asian Salad Dressing

 NOTE: This popular Asian Dressing recipe was originally published on July 31, 2018.
-Format changes were made so the blog post is more user-friendly and easier to read.
-The recipe itself remains the same!
+Format changes were made so the recipe is more user-friendly and easier to read.
+The recipe itself remains the same, with the singular change of using less water for thinning it out.

-Generously drizzle Asian salad dressing over this beautiful, healthy Chinese chicken salad.
+Generously drizzle Asian salad dressing over this healthy Chinese chicken salad.
 Say goodbye to expensive take-out salads from your local Chinese restaurant.
-You now have all the secrets you need to make this easy delicious meal at home!
+You now have all the secrets you need to make this easy delicious meal at home.

 Similar Posts